Michele "MiMi" Bernal-Graves, MS, Treasurer

 Elaine McKenzie, RN, MPH, Vice-President

-Elaine is a public health nurse who lived and worked in Alaska for almost 30 years before moving to Portland in 2005.
-She worked in Alaska as an expert direct service PHN, Fairbanks Health Center Manager, Interior Regional Manager, and as Deputy Chief for the State of Alaska public health nursing system.
-After retiring from the State of Alaska, she studied for a PhD in Nursing at the University of San Diego and taught part-time at the University of Portland School of Nursing.
-Studying the consequences of collective violence and war on humans and the environment and using a public health framework for prevention became a particular focus during her PhD studies.
-Elaine currently leads Oregon PSR’s Peace Working Group and our Membership Committee.
+Elaine is a public health nurse who worked in Alaska before moving to Portland in 2005.
+She worked as an expert direct service PHN, Fairbanks Health Center Manager, and as Deputy Chief for Alaska's public health nursing system.
+After retiring from the State of Alaska, she studied for a PhD in Nursing at University of San Diego and taught at University of Portland's School of Nursing.
+Studying the consequences of collective violence and war and using a public health framework became a focus during her PhD studies.
+Elaine currently leads Oregon PSR’s Peace Work Group and Membership Committee.

 Patricia Murphy, ND, LAc, Secretary